Understanding Plumbing Emergencies: What You Need to Know

 Shut Off Water Supply

-When the emergency is related to water, further damage can be avoided by switching off the main water supply.
-Find your main water supply valve, and turn it off.
+If the emergency involves water, cut off the main water supply to prevent further damage.
+Locate your main water supply valve and turn it off.

 Call a Professional Plumber